darshanmakwana412/NGC2808/README.md

 # NGC2808

-This Repo contains code for an attempt to understand stellar classification and stellar evolution using observational data
+This Repo contains code for an attempt to understand stellar classification and stellar evolution using observational data for krittikas computational astronomy bootcamp